FarronF/limerick-council-meetings/meetings/2019/10/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 18th September 2019.md

 design of a right turn lane for N21 Ward’s Cross and an initial stage design of

-options for the N21 Devon Cross junction.---
+options for the N21 Devon Cross junction.
+---
 5

 In relation to Wards Cross, this junction was highlighted by TII as a location on